 5th step: cooking

-A while back, we swore by crusting the macarons before baking (leaving them out in the air for at least 15 minutes before baking) but I feel like that’s getting lost.
-I did it for this batch, but you’ll see at my Masterclass at Richard Sève’s that we didn’t do it and it worked just fine too!
-However, it is essential to tap the baking sheet several times on the work surface to distribute the dough well and avoid bubbles.
+Some time ago, we only swore by the crusting of macaroons before baking (leaving them in the open air for at least 15 minutes before putting them in the oven) but I have the impression that that is getting lost.
+I did it for this batch, but you will see at my Masterclass at Richard Sève that we didn’t do it and that it worked very well too!
+On the other hand, it is essential to tap the baking sheet several times on the work surface to distribute the batter evenly and avoid bubbles.

-Then, we bake at 160° C (revolving heat) during 13 minutes.
-Be careful, as Christelle indicates in her recipe, it’s all a question of oven and attention.
+Then, it is cooked at 160° C. (convection heat) for 13 minutes.
+Be careful, as Christelle indicates in her recipe, it’s all a question of the oven and attention.
 You really have to test with your equipment to have a perfect cooking.
-By the way, what is a perfect cooking?
-Well, it’s when the collar has developed well, the macaroon is cooked on top and it comes off the parchment paper by itself.
-If you think that the macaroon is cooked well but does not come off, you can put a small trickle of water between the baking sheet and the parchment paper.
-With the steam generated by the heat of the baking sheet when it comes out of the oven, the shells will come off by themselves!
+Besides, what is perfect cooking?
+Well, it’s when the collar has developed well, the macaroon is cooked on top and it comes off the parchment paper on its own.
+If you think the cooking is good but the macaron does not come off, you can pass a small trickle of water between the baking sheet and the parchment paper.
+With the steam generated by the heat of the plate at the exit of the oven, the shells will take off on their own!
 They are then ready to be filled!

 6th step: making the lemon curd